altoviso/backdraft-examples/README.md

 # Backdraft Tutorial and Example Code

-This repository contains all code used if various Backdraft tutorials and examples.
+This repository contains all code used in various Backdraft tutorials and examples.

 Backdraft is extensively documented at [backdraftjs.org](http://backdraftjs.org).
 Please visit [Getting Started](http://backdraftjs.org/tutorial/1-getting-started.html) for an explanation of how to install and use this repository.